mylifeecho/mylifeecho.github.io/_posts/2015-05-31-elasticsearch-plugin-scala.md

 }
 ```

-2) Create `HelloAction.scala` file with class which inherited from `BaseRestHandler`.
+2) Create `HelloAction.scala` file with class inherited from `BaseRestHandler`.
 Annotation `@Inject` tells DI container to inject appropriate dependencies (line 9).
 We will define the same arguments we have to pass to base class constructor.
 Scala's primary contractor which is basically body of the class looks pretty laconic and beautiful, doesn't it?

 3) We just need to register this class as a handler.
 We will use `_` before the url to avoid possible conflicts with usage `hello` as index name.
 So the next line after class definition is `controller.registerHandler(GET, "/_hello", this)` (line 10).